ni3175/pagerank/README.md

 # pagerank
 We used AWS Elastic MapReduce to perform a much larger-scale computation.
-Actually, we computed PageRank for a reasonably large Web graph (685230 TODO: nodes, 7600595 TODO: edges) We have three different ways to calculate PageRank.
+Actually, we computed PageRank for a reasonably large Web graph (685230 TODO: nodes, 7600595 TODO: edges)

 1.simple PageRank
 A Reduce task basically just updates the PageRank value for its node based on the PageRank values of the node’s immediate